xDanax/customer-spend-analysis/README.md

 ---
-## 💡 Recommendations & Key Business Insights
+## 💡 Detailed Recommendations

-The analysis highlights:
-* Customer segments with high spending and high purchase frequency
-* Product categories with strong profit margins
+### Marketing & Customer Strategy
-* Ideal targets for upsell and cross-sell campaigns
+- Focus upsell and cross-sell campaigns on high-margin Beauty products, especially when targeting frequent buyers.

-These insights can be used by marketing teams to:
-* Design targeted promotions
-* Increase average order value
-* Improve customer lifetime value
+- Design loyalty or retention programs for customers aged 46+, who contribute the largest share of total transactions and revenue.

+- Use personalized promotions for customers aged 26–45 to capitalize on their higher average order values.
 ---

 ## 👤 Author